Easiest mobile setup

 Good fit if you want a card or ring wallet, a simple mobile setup, and a seedless backup option.

-Good fit if you want a dedicated hardware device, Ledger Live, and a broader app ecosystem.
+Good fit if you want a dedicated hardware device, the Ledger Wallet app, and a broader app ecosystem.

 Visit LedgerOpen-source leaning hardware wallet